Roger Duncan retires after transforming tree crop production

-Roger Duncan, a prominent UC Cooperative Extension (UCCE) pomology farm advisor, retired on July 1 after 36 years of pioneering research and Extension work in tree fruit and nut crops.
-His contributions have significantly advanced almond, peach and grape production in California.
+Roger Duncan, a UC Cooperative Extension (UCCE) pomology farm advisor, retired after 36 years of pioneering research in tree nut crops.

 Duncan, who began his career with UCCE in 1988, has been instrumental in enhancing agricultural practices through innovative research on rootstocks, pruning methods, and disease management.
 His minimal pruning research, for example, challenged traditional practices and helped growers cut costs while boosting yields.